pallinger/ansible-tinc/README.md

 Note that removing hosts from the VPN will result in orphaned tinc hosts files and /etc/hosts entries on the remaining VPN members.
 This should not affect anything unless you later add new servers to the VPN but reuse the decommissioned names.
 Delete the appropriate `/etc/hosts` entries on each server, if this is a problem for you.

+## Adding hosts not managed by ansible

+You can add hosts not managed by ansible (e.g. desktops/laptops of colleagues) by creating host files for them and copying them to the `files/tinc_{{ netname }}_hosts/` directory.
+These hosts will not appear in the ConnectTo list.

 ## Running Multiple VPNs

 This playbook does not support multiple VPNs but it could be easily extended.

 ## Renaming VPNs

-If you try to rename a VPN, you must remove the previous network, or the old service will hog the port and the tun device!
+If you try to rename a VPN, you must remove the previous network first, or the old service will hog the port and the tun device!